European space probe marooned in comet's shadows

 In the shadows, Philae's solar panels, which were meant to power the probe when its batteries run out on Friday, get only an hour and a half of sunlight a day, instead of the expected six to seven hours.

-The probe could try to use its landing gear to hop out of the shadows but ESA will need to know more exactly where it is before attempting the risky manoeuvre, scientists at the ESA's space operations centre in Darmstadt, Germany, said.
+The probe could try to use its landing gear to hop out of the shadows but ESA will need to know more exactly where it is before attempting the risky maneuver, scientists at the ESA's space operations center in Darmstadt, Germany, said.

 The lander also appears to have only two of its three feet on the ground, raising questions about whether it can drill without tipping over or pushing itself off into space.